fzqneo/smartssd-image/README.md

 ## Todo

-- [ ] Profile image decode time in MobileNet/ResNet/Faster-RCNN inference
+- [ ] Profile image decode time vs. end-to-end time in MobileNet/ResNet/Faster-RCNN inference
 - [ ] Determine 3~4 DNN models to be used in the paper
 - [ ] Find or create a PNG data set
 - [ ] Create skeleton of emulated storage API